Skip to main content

 finalDelay = cappedDelay

-For the defaults (initialDelay = "500ms", multiplier = 2.0, maxDelay = "30s", jitter = false), the delays are:
+Using the defaults (initialDelay = "500ms", multiplier = 2.0, maxDelay = "30s") and disabling jitter to show pure exponential growth, the delays are:

 AttemptDelay